Here are all the new features coming to Facebook, Instagram and Messenger apps

 "Across all our products, our goal is to give everyone in the world the power to share anything they want, with anyone, anywhere," Zuckerberg said.
 "To build stronger relationships, to break down geographic barriers, and to meet new people and interact in new ways."

-Watch Party: Think Facebook Live, or Twitch, but the stream only has you and your friends in the live chat.
-Zuckerberg introduced the feature by using his own visit to Congress as an example.
+Watch Party: Think Facebook Live, or Twitch, but the stream has only you and your friends in the live chat.
+Zuckerberg introduced the feature by using his own visit to Congress as an illustration.

 "Let's say that your friend is testifying in Congress, for example," he said.
 "Now you're going to be able to bring your friends together, and you can laugh together and cry together."

-Groups Tab, Join Group button: Groups on Facebook will now have their own tabs on Facebook.
-It will have all your groups in one place.
-Zuckerberg said it was so groups could be "more central to the overall Facebook experience."
+Groups tab, Join Group button: The Groups tab brings all your groups together in one place.
+Zuckerberg said it's so groups can be "more central to the overall Facebook experience."

 Dating: The new feature matches you up with others who opted in for a dating profile on Facebook.
-Zuckerberg said your friends will not see the profile, and the feature only will only match you with Facebook users who you aren't friends with already.
+Zuckerberg said your friends won't see the profile, and the feature will match you only with Facebook users you aren't friends with already.

 "This is going to be for building real, long-term relationships, not just hook-ups," Zuckerberg said.
-The profiles have your photo, your name, job, where you live and where you studied marked on it.
+The profiles include your photo, your name, job, where you live and where you studied.

-Topic Channels: Zuckerberg announced that Facebook was redesigning its Explore tab, with Topic Channels.

 "Now your Explore is going to be even more focused on the things you're interested in," Zuckerberg said.

-Video Chat: People can video chat on Instagram now, whether it's one on one or in a large group.
+Video Chat: Now people can video chat on Instagram, whether it's one-on-one or in a large group.
 People can also minimize the video to chat while continuing to browse through Instagram.

-AR Camera Effects: These are camera effects that Facebook announced at F8 in 2017.
-The new development is that it's coming to Instagram, which allows people to take photos or videos with virtual effects, like a cartoon dunking a basketball in the frame.
+AR Camera Effects: These are camera effects Facebook announced at F8 in 2017.
+The new development is that they're coming to Instagram, which lets people take photos or videos with virtual effects in the frame, like a cartoon character dunking a basketball.

-It'll also allow any developers to make their own effects, Zuckerberg said.
-People will also be able to see a library of effects they can use, as well as try out effects they've seen used in other stories.
+People will be able to see a library of effects they can use, as well as try out effects they've seen used in other stories.
+Developers can also create their own effects, Zuckerberg said.

 Messenger

-Redesign: Facebook is redesigning the Messenger app for a simpler and cleaner look, Zuckerberg said.
-The Facebook CEO said the redesign will provide a much faster experience for the messaging app.
+Redesign: Facebook is redesigning the Messenger app with a simpler and cleaner look, Zuckerberg said.
+The redesign will provide a much faster experience for the app, he said.

-AR Camera Effects: Like the effects coming to Instagram, Facebook will also be getting augmented reality effects for messenger.
-Zuckerberg demonstrated these new features by showing clips of himself with a digital moustache and bunny ears.
+AR Camera Effects: Like the effects coming to Instagram, Facebook will also be folding augmented reality effects into messenger.
+Zuckerberg demonstrated these new features by showing clips of himself with a digital mustache and with bunny ears.

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.